malishav/OSCOAP/draft-selander-ace-object-security.md

 The encrypted options are in general omitted from the protected CoAP message and not visible to intermediary nodes (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).
 Hence the actions resulting from the use of corresponding options is analogous to the case of communicating directly with the endpoint.
 For example, a client using an ETag option will not be served by a proxy.

-However, some options which are encrypted need to be present in the protected CoAP message to support certain proxy functions.
+However, some options which are encrypted need to be readable in the protected CoAP message to support certain proxy functions.
 A CoAP option which may be both encrypted in the COSE object of the protected CoAP message, and also unencrypted as CoAP option in the protected CoAP message, is called "duplicate".
 The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unencrypted" value is intended for a proxy.
 The unencrypted value is not integrity protected.

 * The Max-Age option is duplicate.
 The unencrypted Max-Age SHOULD have value zero to prevent caching of responses.
 The encrypted Max-Age is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

 * The Observe option is duplicate.
-If used, then the encrypted Observe and the unencrypted Observe SHALL have the same value.
+If Observe is used, then the encrypted Observe and the unencrypted Observe SHALL have the same value.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

 * The block options Block1 and Block2 are duplicate.
-The encrypted block options enable end-to-end secure fragmentation of payload into blocks and protected information about the fragmentation (block number, last block, etc.) such that each block in ordered sequence from the first block can be verified as it arrives.
+The encrypted block options is used for end-to-end secure fragmentation of payload into blocks and protected information about the fragmentation (block number, last block, etc.).
+The MAC from each block is included in the calculation of the MAC for the next block's (see {{AAD}}).
+In this way, each block in ordered sequence from the first block can be verified as it arrives.
 The unencrypted block option allows for arbitrary proxy fragmentation operations which cannot be verified by the endpoints.
 An intermediary node can generate an arbitrarily long sequence of blocks.
 However, since it is possible to protect fragmentation of large messages, there SHALL be a security policy defining a maximum unfragmented message size such that messages exceeding this size SHALL be fragmented by the sending endpoint.
 Hence an endpoint receiving fragments of a message that exceeds maximum message size SHALL discard this message.

 * The size options Size1 and Size2 are duplicate, analogously to the block options.

 Specifications of new CoAP options SHOULD specify how they are processed with OSCOAP.
 New COAP options SHALL be encrypted and integrity protected.
-New COAP options SHOULD NOT be duplicate unless a proxy needs to read the option.
+New COAP options SHOULD NOT be duplicate unless a forwarding proxy needs to read the option.
 If an option is registered as duplicate, the duplicate value SHOULD NOT be the same as the end-to-end value, unless the proxy is required by specification to be able to read the end-to-end value.

 # The COSE Object # {#sec-obj-cose}

 This section defines how to use the COSE format {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.

 The mandatory to support AEAD algorithm is AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}}.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key SHALL be 128 bits, the length of IV, Sender IV, and Recipient IV SHALL be 7 bytes, and the maximum Sender Sequence Number and Recipient Sequence Number SHALL be 2^56-1.
-The IV is constructed using a Partial IV exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the Sender Sequence Number or the Recipient Sequence Number with zeroes and XORing it with the static Sender IV or Recipient IV, respectively.
+The IV is constructed using a Partial IV exactly like in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the Sender Sequence Number or the Recipient Sequence Number with zeroes and XORing it with the Sender IV or Recipient IV, respectively.

 Since OSCOAP only makes use of a single COSE structure, there is no need to explicitly specify the structure, and OSCOAP uses the untagged version of the COSE\_Encrypt0 structure (Section 2. of {{I-D.ietf-cose-msg}}).
 If the COSE object has a different structure, the recipient MUST reject the message, treating it as malformed.